Korean, Edit

 ① Hormone secreted when food enters the duodenum

-Function 1: Appetite suppression : Acts on nerve endings of the vagus nerve, sending signals of fullness to the brain
+Function 1: Appetite suppression: Acts on the axon terminals of the vagus nerve to send satiety (fullness) signals to the brain.

 Function 2: Inhibition of gastric juice secretion